William Sutherland

 (OpenGL drivers accelerate the display of 3D objects in cad and modelling applications).

-The advent of high powered graphics cards at relatively low prices has revolutionised the CAD workstation market - although you very much still get what you pay for (if you want good graphics card advice in UK or Europe try Andy Hankins at 3DProGraphics).
+The advent of high powered graphics cards at relatively low prices has revolutionised the CAD workstation market - although you very much still get what you pay for (if you want good graphics card advice in UK or Europe try 3DProGraphics).

 It was not always so, but recently the top-end 'games' cards from Nvidia and Ati are so powerful that there are only some special features lacking from them compared to their workstation equivalents, that are almost certainly not needed by many cad and 3D modelling packages.
 The differential in price is staggering.

-I have always bought workstation cards rather than games cards but games cards are so cheap for the power there seems no harm in trying one of the new top-end cards when I next change.
+I have always bought workstation cards rather than games cards but games cards are so cheap for the power many people try those first

 (new graphics cards are generally now PCexpress slot rather than the older AGP type slot which means you need a complete new machine).